-7. Apply Yamaha foam air filter oil or other quality foam air filter oil to the sponge material.
+- 6. Inspect the element.
+If damaged, replace it. - 7.
+Apply Yamaha foam air filter oil or other quality foam air filter oil to the element.
+If foam air filter oil is not available, motor oil may be used.

-The sponge material should be wet but not dripping.
+The element should be wet but not dripping.

-- 8. Install the sponge material onto its frame and install the screw. - 9.
-Install the air filter element.
+- 8. Reinstall the element to the element guide. - 9.
+Reinstall the element assembly and parts removed for access.